dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/A Installing DreamFactory on Windows Server/_index.md

 This will start a small development server, the output will tell you the IP address and port number to navigate to.
 Usually this is http://127.0.0.1:8000

-Open your webbrowser to this address, and try to login with the user your created earlier.
+Open your web browser to this address, and try to login with the user you created earlier.
 If you can see the DreamFactory UI and do **NOT** have a red banner at the top, you have done everything correctly.
 If not, go back and check your steps or [contact support](mailto:dspsupport@dreamfactory.com) if you need help.

 # Adding DreamFactory to IIS